amorales145/Websitehosting/README.md

 22. cd /etc/apache2
     go to "sites-available" directory

-we will make a new .conf file
+    (we will make a new .conf file) sudo nano "websitename.com.conf"